Yagna Shetty: Career

-Debut–2013
+2007–2013

 Shetty auditioned for her debut role in the 2007 Kannada language film Ondu Preethiya Kathe in Hindi due to her non fluency in Kannada at the time.
 She was cast as the female lead opposite Shanker Aryan.
 The film received positive reviews from critics, with Shetty's performance receiving praise.
 Rediff in its review called it a "promising debut".
 In 2009, she starred in two films, Eddelu Manjunatha and Love Guru, and received critical acclaim for her performances in both the films.
 For her portrayal of Gowri in the comedy film Eddelu Manjunatha, the wife of Manjunatha (played by Jaggesh), a hard working woman struggling to make ends meet, she received the Filmfare Special Award.
 For her performance in the latter film, received a Filmfare Award for Best Supporting Actress nomination.

 Shetty had two releases in 2010.
 Her first role was in Sugreeva, in which she was cast opposite Shiva Rajkumar as his wife and of a mother to a wannabe Michael Jackson.
 Rediff called her performance in the film "convincing".
 In her next release Kari Chirathe, she played the role of Bharathi, who falls in love with a mentally unstable person (played by Duniya Vijay).
 2011 saw three releases of Shetty, among which was the comedy film Kalla Malla Sulla, a performance for which she received critical acclaim, playing the role of the wife of a media baron (played by Ramesh Arvind).

 2014–present

 Shetty's first release of 2014 was Kwatle, a film that was received largely negative reviews from critics.
 The Times of India in its review called her performance "a complete failure".
-In her next film, she starred in a supporting role as Sharada, a fishwife and the love interest of Munna (played by Kishore) in Ulidavaru Kandanthe, a critical success but however failed to perform commercially.
+In her next film, she starred in a supporting role as Sharada, a fishwife and the love interest of Munna (played by Kishore) in Ulidavaru Kandanthe, a critical success but a commercial failure.
 In her final release of 2014, she played Yagna in Sadagara, which received mixed reviews from critics.
-As of March 2015, Shetty has the delayed project Love Junction, H/34 Pallavi Talkies and Octopus up for release.
+She worked on the thriller film Octopus.
+As of March 2015, Shetty has the delayed project Love Junctionand H/34 Pallavi Talkies up for release.
 She is currently filming with Ramabai, playing the titular role, a biographical film on the life of Ramabai, the first wife of social reformer B. R. Ambedkar and Ram Gopal Varma's Killing Veerappan as Muthulakshmi, the wife of slain forest brigand, Veerappan.

 In 2016, Shetty made her debut in television with the soap opera, Vaarasdaara.
 Dealing with the issue of female infanticide, she plays the role of a mother in the soap.